How to Use the TradingView API for Custom Financial Charts

 Building Your Custom Datafeed

-A great way to start is by creating your own datafeed class that extends UDFCompatibleDatafeed.
-This approach is smart because it follows TradingView's own Universal Data Feed protocol, which means a lot of the complex compatibility work is already done for you.
+Start by creating a datafeed class extending UDFCompatibleDatafeed.
+This follows TradingView's Universal Data Feed protocol, so most compatibility work is done for you.

 async getBars(ohlc, resolution, periodParams, onHistoryCallback, onErrorCallback) {